 “The vast majority of our new customer growth was organic, driven by our integrated marketing campaigns,” Chief Executive Officer Jeffrey T. Housenbold said on a conference call yesterday.

 Corporate sales, which accounted for 2.4 percent of total revenue in the quarter, jumped 79 percent to $8.3 million, the company said.
-Shutterfly added new clients last year, including UnitedHealth Group and expanded existing relationships with AT&T Inc. (T) and Dell Inc. (DELL), Housenbold said on the call.
+Shutterfly added new clients last year, including UnitedHealth Group and expanded existing relationships with AT&T Inc. (T:US) and Dell Inc. (DELL:US), Housenbold said on the call.

 Corporate businesses should ease Shutterfly’s dependence on December holiday sales, said Brian Fitzgerald, a New York-based analyst for Jefferies & Co., who has a hold rating on the stock.